JimKahn/Projects/maclookup/README.md

 the API did not handle certificate checking and it used older deprecated SSL protocols.)

+SSL connection is configured to prohibit depreacted connection protocols.
+TLS version 1.2 or higher are supported.
+Basic server certifacation checking is performaed.

 Duplicating the Python SSL API would take longer as you would need to manage the SSL negotiation and certification validation.